 Thomas McGovern will visit UAF April 5th and 6th, 2017.
 McGovern is an archaeologist focusing on human-environment relationships in both the North Atlantic (Norse) and the Caribbean.
 He is also passionate about site preservation issues due to global change.
 Go to NABO and IHOPE for more about McGovern's work.

 Public talk: "New Views of Viking Greenland-resilient, adaptive, but still extinct".
-April 5 at 7pm at Morris Thompson Cultural and Visitors Center, 101 Dunkel St., Fairbanks.
+April 5 at 7pm at West Valley Performing Arts Center, 3800 Geist Road, Fairbanks.

 Anthropology Department seminar (also open to the public): "Burning Libraries: Climate Threats to Heritage and the Archaeological Record".
 April 6, 2017; Noon in Room 302 Bunnell Building, UAF